libAtoms/extxyz/README.md

 #### one dimensional array (vector)

 sequence of one or more of the same primitive type
-*   new style: opens with \[, one or more of the same primitives separated by commas ',', ends with \]
+*   new style: opens with \[, one or more of the same primitives separated by commas and optional whitespace, ends with \]
-*   backward compatible: opens with " or \{, one or more of the same primitive types except strings, separated by spaces, ends with matching " or \}.
+*   backward compatible: opens with " or \{, one or more of the same primitive types except strings, separated by whitespace, ends with matching " or \}.
 For backward compatibility, a single element backward compatible array is interpreted as a scalar of the same type.
 *   primitive data type is determined by same priority as single primitive item, but must be satisfied by entire list simultaneously.
 E.g. all integers will result in an integer array, but a mix